Salfors/Snapk/README.md

 The script has not been tested on all distributions included in it So, if you encounter any problem, I hope you will share it with us and suggest solutions and ways to improve Script work in general

-## 1
-- There is an error when choosing option 3 we are trying to fix it